panda-roux-dev/MoonGem/README.md

 Content
     -r, --root=<str>      root directory from which to serve content (default: current) -c, --chunk=<int>     size in bytes of the chunks loaded into memory while serving static files (default: 16384)

+Middleware
+    -b, --before=<str>    script to be run before each request is handled -a, --after=<str>     script to be run after a request has resulted in a success response code (20) -e, --error=<str>     script to be run after a request has resulted in an error response code (40 thru 59)
 ```

 ## API